-4. Female gendered oppression is related to a patriarchal socio-cultural and relational construct whereby women and girls are subordinated, discriminated against and violated 'simply' because of their female gender.
+4. Female sex-based oppression is related to a patriarchal socio-cultural and relational construct whereby women and girls are subordinated, discriminated against and violated 'simply' because of their sex.
 Therefore, relational NST must be considered a form of violence that occurs globally.
-Women and girls so harmed learn that they were/are not 'the cause' and that it was/is not their fault that they suffered acts of torture, but it is the fault of our evolutionary positioning of male gender as superior and controlling of women and of girls in all aspects of their lives.
+Women and girls so harmed learn that they were/are not 'the cause' and that it was/is not their fault that they suffered acts of torture, but it is the fault of our evolutionary positioning of men and boys as superior and controlling of women and of girls in all aspects of their lives.
 This knowledge gives women free space for healing, to let go of Self-blame and Self-guilt for being a girl, a woman, and for having a vagina.

 5. The survival responses women developed that kept them alive are normal-for-her responses; they and their responses are not to be pathologized.

-7. It needs to be recognized that male and transgendered persons are also victims; that women and men can/do internalize misogynistic attitudes and behaviours that are destructive.
+7. It needs to be recognized that men can also victims; that women and men can/do internalize misogynistic attitudes and behaviours that are destructive.
 Our experience informs us that women are also perpetrators of the oppression of girls and other women, as well as being involved in the torture of girls and boys, of their own children, for pleasure, for profit and for relational belonging to a like-minded NST family/group.
 Healing makes it necessary to acknowledge and challenge the relational myth that all women/mothers are nurturers; it challenges the relational myth that all families are caring.

 8. It be recognized that appropriate social support has not been/is not present when there is socio-legal invisibilization of NST, its consequences, and the lack of NST educated professionals and communities.
 This creates complex perpetual crisis that hinders the healing processes.